LiquidInfinity/Commander/README.md

 ## Contributing

-Commander is developed alongside Peekaboo.
-If you need an API or notice a bug, open an issue/PR in https://github.com/steipete/Commander or in the main Peekaboo repository—whichever is more convenient.
+If you need an API or notice a bug, open an issue/PR in https://github.com/steipete/Commander.
 Please include repro steps and any command metadata involved so we can extend the shared test suites.

 ## License